-There are so many abuses when it comes to short-term mission trips, and oftentimes these abuses obscure the tremendous value of short-term missions.
-The goal of short-term mission is always long-term impact…on a variety of different levels.
+There are so many abuses when it comes to short-term mission trips.
+Oftentimes these abuses obscure the tremendous value of short-term missions.
+The goal of a short-term mission is always long-term impact…on a variety of different levels.

 Long-Term Impact Abroad

 First, we want to be a part of long-term impact in other contexts in the world.
 Obviously, we are not going to be able to go into another setting and make disciples in a week or two.
 So our goal should always be to connect relationally with long-term disciple-making processes in other contexts.
 Whether it is missionaries who have moved into another country/context, or nationals living in another context/country, we want to connect with brothers and sisters who are carrying out long-term disciple-making in that country/context.

 They know what the best uses might be for a short-term mission team.
 There is great confidence in going to a place and serving alongside brothers and sisters like this.
 You know that you are supporting a long-term disciple-making process in that country/context for the glory of Christ.

 But the long-term impact is not just about what happens in that country/context during that week or two on a short-term mission trip.
 We also want to promote a long-term impact on the people who are going on a short-term mission trip.
 This is a part of the disciple-making process in our own churches.
 In the church I pastor, short-term mission trips are a huge component of our long-term disciple-making processes.
 We want people that we are teaching and training in Christ to go into other contexts in the world.
 We want them to see the glory of God in ways they may have never seen before and to expand their understanding of the global purpose for which God has created them.

 So for anyone that is looking to go on a short mission trip, the goal is not just to focus on impacting another part of the world.
 The goal is to focus on impacting the people you take with you to another part of the world.
 When you come back to your own context, you and the people who traveled with you should be much more committed to obeying the Great Commission in your everyday life.